MoeenHP/CA-GPU-Monitoring/README.md

 Visit the web interface to see all connected machines and their current GPU usage.
 You can customize or extend the tool to push data from multiple systems to a centralized frontend.

-## Screenshots

-> (Add screenshots or GIFs here to demonstrate UI or terminal output)

 ## Contributing